As we prepare for a new round of heats beginning in February 2023, we're shining a spotlight on the National Reading Champions Quiz.

-As part of Libraries Week, we're shining a spotlight on the National Reading Champions Quiz, a project launched in 2021 with the support of the Author’s Licensing and Collecting Society (ALCS).
-The Quiz is designed to celebrate keen readers aged 10-14 years and also the network of librarians and libraries that play an essential role in supporting them.
+This vibrant, fun project launched in 2021 with the support of the Author’s Licensing and Collecting Society (ALCS).
+The Quiz is designed to celebrate keen readers aged 10 to 14 and also the network of librarians and libraries that play an essential role in supporting them.

-Henrietta Roberts, Project Manager of our Reading Champions programme, spoke with librarians from the West Midlands involved in the quiz to discover their perspective.
+Henrietta Roberts, Senior Project Manager of our Reading Champions programme, spoke with librarians from the West Midlands involved in the quiz – read on to discover their perspective.

 The key role of a librarian